elishagretton/pinterest-data-pipeline744/docs/milestone_6.md

 - Create, describe and delete streams in Kinesis
 - Add records to streams in Kinesis

-#TODO: WRITE UP INSTRUCTIONS HERE
+To do this, I followed the instructions from a notebook provided by AiCore.
+The instructions are long, however easy to follow from the notebook.
+The notebook can be viewed at this [link](https://colab.research.google.com/github/AI-Core/Content-Public/blob/main/Content/units/Cloud-and-DevOps/4.%20AWS%20Serverless%20API%20Stack/3.%20Integrating%20API%20Gateway%20with%20Kinesis/Notebook.ipynb).

 ## Step 3: Stream data using the API

-Now to leverage the API, I created the file [scripts/user_posting_streaming.py](../scripts/processing/user_posting_streaming.py) to stream the real-time data.
+Now to leverage the API, I created the file [user_posting_streaming.py](../scripts/processing/user_posting_streaming.py) to stream the real-time data.

-In the file, I created the `send_to_kinesis(records, stream_name)` function as follows:
+In the file, I created the `send_to_kinesis(records, stream_name)` function to accept the records from the pin-related data and send the data to its corresponding stream name.
+The function is as follows:

 ```python
 def send_to_kinesis(records, stream_name):